-Welcome to Series 14 and Episode 8, the ascension of Jesus.
-This is our last episode and we're going to be studying briefly from Luke chapter 24 verses 50 to 53 and ending our studies in Acts 1 verses 1 to 11.
+Welcome to Series 14 and Episode 8, 'the ascension of Jesus'.
+This is our last episode and we're going to be studying briefly Luke 24: 50 - 53 and ending our studies in Acts 1: 1 - 11.

 Introduction and Recap

 There were five appearances on Easter Sunday and this was the dramatic start to our story, as we saw in the earlier episodes of Series 14: Mary Magdalene, women disciples, Simon Peter, two disciples on the road to Emmaus, the disciples gathered in the house and in the room in Jerusalem, five appearances.
-Then a week later the 11 apostles were gathered together, and John tells us that Jesus appeared again to them, this time including Thomas for the first time.
+Then a week later the eleven Apostles were gathered together, and John tells us that Jesus appeared again to them, this time including Thomas for the first time.
 Then we have two appearances in Galilee, which we've been looking at in recent episodes.
-First of all in John 21 Jesus appeared by the Sea of Galilee to seven of his disciples, and then in the last episode we saw Jesus appearing to the 11, and probably a wider gathering of brothers and sisters, according to 1 Corinthians 15, on a mountainside.
+First of all, in John 21, Jesus appeared by the Sea of Galilee to seven of his disciples, and then in the last episode, we saw Jesus appearing to the eleven, and probably a wider gathering of brothers and sisters, according to 1 Corinthians 15, on a mountainside.
 He gave to his disciples what we've come to know as the Great Commission, calling them to go and evangelise, preach, baptise, teach and disciple all the nations of the earth.

 Jesus Appears to James

 That leads us to two more resurrection appearances.
-The one that is difficult to place in time is the one mentioned in 1 Corinthians 15 verse 7.
-If we go back to verse 6, and quote the verse that we looked at last time, 1 Corinthians 15 verse 6,
+The one that is difficult to place in time is the one mentioned in 1 Corinthians 15: 7.
+If we go back to verse 6, and quote the verse that we looked at last time, 1 Corinthians 15: 6,

 Luke and Acts

 Let's turn now back to Luke and Acts.
-We're going to look at the final few verses of Luke, Luke chapter 24 verses 50 to 53, and we're going to turn over to the book of Acts.
+We're going to look at the final few verses of Luke, Luke 24: 50 - 53, and we're going to turn over to the book of Acts.
 Let's remind ourselves first of all that Luke and Acts are written by the same author, by Luke, and we described Luke as an author at the very beginning of Series 1.
 We've found out that he's a careful historian, and that he's written two books that are designed to be read together.
 They're both dedicated to a man called Theophilus.
-When we come to the end of Luke 24, we have to connect this directly to Acts chapter 1, because it's two parts of the same story.
-What Luke does in Luke 24 verses 50 to 53 is, he somewhat compresses the story that he expands in Acts chapter 1 verses 1 to 11.
+When we come to the end of Luke 24, we have to connect this directly to Acts 1, because it's two parts of the same story.
+What Luke does in Luke 24: 50 - 53 is, he somewhat compresses the story that he expands in Acts 1: 1 - 11.
 As we've gone through the Gospels, we've noticed sometimes the technique in writing of compressing a narrative, just writing a few headlines and giving us a few outline details, but not much substance beyond that.
 That's a literary technique of the time, and one that was used.
 Matthew often uses it for example.

 50 'When he had led them out to the vicinity of Bethany, he lifted up his hands and blessed them.
 51 While he was blessing them, he left them and was taken up into heaven.
 52 Then they worshiped him and returned to Jerusalem with great joy.
 53 And they stayed continually at the Temple, praising God.'Luke 24:50-53